Are garden centres open during lockdown in England?

 Are garden centres open in the second lockdown?

-Garden centres will be allowed to stay open under the new rules, which is different from the first lockdown back in March.
+Garden centres are allowed to stay open under the new rules, which is different from the first lockdown back in March.

 “Essential retail should follow COVID-secure guidelines to protect customers, visitors and workers.”